 Credit Facility.
-On March 11, 2005, we entered into a three-year secured reducing credit agreement, as amended, providing for a revolving credit facility with Bank of America, N.A.
+On March 11, 2005, we entered into a three-year secured reducing credit agreement providing for a \$30.0 million revolving credit facility with Bank of America, N.A.
 Borrowings under the revolving credit facility are subject to a borrowing base limitation, which was initially set at \$18.0 million, subject to adjustment.
 On November 1, 2005, the amount available under the borrowing base limitation was increased to \$23.0 million and was redetermined without change on May 30, 2006.
 On December 19, 2006, the amount available under the borrowing base limitation was increased to \$30.0 million.
-Effective July 19, 2007, the credit facility increased to \$150.0 million and the amount available under the borrowing base limitation was increased to \$60.0 million.
-In connection with our acquisition of strategic assets in West Texas in the Permian Basin, effective as of December 20, 2007, our borrowing base under the revolving credit facility increased from \$60.0 million to \$90.0 million and the Eurodollar interest rate, which we elected to use on March 28, 2008, was reduced by 0.75%.
+Effective July 19, 2007, the credit facility was increased to \$150.0 million and the amount available under the borrowing base limitation was increased to \$60.0 million.
+On December 20, 2007, the amount available under the borrowing base limitation was increased to \$90.0 million and the Eurodollar interest rate, which we elected to use on March 28, 2008, was reduced by 0.75%.
 In addition, the maturity date was extended from March 31, 2009 to March 31, 2010.
-We agreed to pay a borrowing base increase fee of 0.50% of any increase of the borrowing base over the highest borrowing base previously in effect, payable on the day such increased borrowing base becomes effective.
-We make quarterly interest payments on amounts borrowed under the facility, which amounts bear interest at Eurodollar rate plus 2.00% (4.69% at March 31, 2008).
-Our obligations under the credit facility are collateralized by a lien on substantially all of our Louisiana and West Texas oil and natural gas assets.
+We make quarterly interest payments on amounts borrowed under the facility.
+Amounts borrowed under the credit facility bear interest at the Eurodollar rate plus 2.00% (4.785% at June 30, 2008).
+Our obligations under the credit facility are collateralized by a lien on substantially all of our Louisiana and West Texas assets.

 The credit facility contains certain affirmative and negative covenants, including, but not limited to the following financial covenants: (a) the ratio of funded debt to EBITDAX (net income before deductions for taxes, excluding unrealized gains and losses related to trading securities and commodity hedges, plus depreciation, depletion, amortization and interest expense, plus exploration costs deducted in determining net income under full cost accounting) for a twelve-month period may not be greater than 2.00 to 1.00; and (b) the ratio of EBITDAX to interest expense for a twelve-month period may not be less than 3.00 to 1.00.
-We were in compliance with all covenants at March 31, 2008.
-As of March 31, 2008, approximately \$76.0 million was outstanding under this facility, which is included in long-term debt, net of current maturities on the accompanying consolidated balance sheet.
+We were in compliance with all covenants at June 30, 2008.
+As of June 30, 2008, approximately \$82.5 million was outstanding under this facility, which is included in long-term debt, net of current maturities on the accompanying consolidated balance sheet.
 We have used the proceeds of our borrowings under the credit facility for the exploration of our oil and natural gas properties and other capital expenditures, acquisition opportunities, replacement of facilities and equipment due to Hurricane Rita and for other general corporate purposes.

 On July 10, 2006, we entered into a \$5.0 million term loan agreement with Bank of America, N.A. related to the purchase of new gas compressor units.
 The loan began amortizing quarterly on March 31, 2007 on a straight-line basis over seven years based on the outstanding principal balance at December 31, 2006.
-Amounts borrowed bear interest at Bank of America prime (5.25% at March 31, 2008).
+Amounts borrowed bear interest at Bank of America Prime (5.00% at June 30, 2008).
 We make quarterly interest payments on amounts borrowed under the agreement.
 Our obligations under the agreement are collateralized by a lien on the compressor units.
-As of March 31, 2008, approximately \$4.1 million was outstanding under this agreement, of which \$714,000 and \$3,403,000 are included in current maturities of long-term debt and long-term debt, net of current maturities, respectively, on our accompanying consolidated balance sheet.
+As of June 30, 2008, approximately \$3.9 million was outstanding under this agreement.